Instance options

 LXD virtual machines default to having just one vCPU allocated, which shows up as matching the host CPU vendor and type, but has a single core and no threads.

-When limits.cpu is set to a range or comma-separated list of CPU IDs (as provided by lxc info --resources), the vCPUs are pinned to those physical cores.
+When limits.cpu is set to a range or comma-separated list of CPU IDs (as provided by lxc info --resources), the vCPUs are pinned to those cores.
 In this scenario, LXD checks whether the CPU configuration lines up with a realistic hardware topology and if it does, it replicates that topology in the guest.
 When doing CPU pinning, it is not possible to change the configuration while the VM is running.

 For example, if the pinning configuration includes eight threads, with each pair of thread coming from the same core and an even number of cores spread across two CPUs, the guest will show two CPUs, each with two cores and each core with two threads.
 The NUMA layout is similarly replicated and in this scenario, the guest would most likely end up with two NUMA nodes, one for each CPU socket.